TurboWarp/docs/docs/development/extensions/unsandboxed.md

 ## URL restrictions

-Only extensions loaded from URLs that start with these strings *exactly* will be treated as unsandboxed, and all others will be sandboxed:
+To protect users from malicious extensions, extensions loaded from URLs will only run unsandboxed if their URL begins with one of these *exactly*:

  - `https://extensions.turbowarp.org/`
  - `http://localhost:8000/`

 As you don't have control over extensions.turbowarp.org, you will have to use the latter option.
-For this, you will *need* a local HTTP server running on port 8000 *exactly*.
+For this, configure your local HTTP server to run on port 8000 instead of what you've been using so far.

-Up until this point, we've suggested using a port other than 8000, but now that we're going to write extensions without the sandbox, you should start using **port 8000 exactly.**
+When manually loading an extension from a file or JavaScript source code, there is an option to load the extension without the sandbox.
+This option to force an extension to run unsandboxed does not exist when using URLs due to security concerns.

 ## Syntax